Explainer and Timeline - The Lawsuit Behind Rocket's Fight

 September 5, 2025

-We request clarification on document irregularitiesTara Bayles provides same disputed "postmark" documentation again
+We request clarification on document irregularitiesTara Bayles provides the disputed "postmark" documentation referenced above

 September 8, 2025